 Degrees/Diplomas: Ph.D.
 Institute of Fine Arts, New York University, 1991

 Research Interests: Art and visual culture in late 19th century Europe and 20th century Europe and the United States

-“The Dirt Paradigm” in Postwar: Art between the Pacific and the Atlantic: 1945-1963, edited by Okwui Enwezor et al. Munich: Haus der Kunst, 2016.
+“The Dirt Paradigm,” in Okwui Enwezor, Katy Siegel and Ulrich Wilmes eds.
+Postwar: Art Between the Pacific and the Atlantic, 1945-1965.
+Munich: Haus der Kunst, 2016.